SvenBayer/Zonos/README.md

 https://github.com/SvenBayer/Zonos-API-Postman

 Make sure to first create the folder ref_audio and place your reference audio that you want to clone with the name reference-audio.wav inside.
-Then you can start the container.
+Then you can start the container. ref_audio/reference-audio.wav <-- The voice you want to clone.

 Once you start the container with docker-compose up, the container will first download the model of Zonos from Huggingface.
 The model is not included.
 This is around 3.7GB, so be patient.
 On Docker Desktop on Windows, the progress is sometimes not shown and it might look like it is stuck.
 Use the TaskManager and check the Network traffic to verify.
 Once everything is started up, the container will store inside the model and will set in tmp/cache.json the paths to the stored files.
 This will allow for faster future start-ups via docker-compose up.
 Be aware that the first request to the container always takes a bit longer.
 Consecutive requests are faster.